 Campbell University has a long and proud history of providing educational opportunities to service members, veterans, and their families.
 Over 700 veterans are currently enrolled at Campbell University.
 For the second consecutive year, Campbell University was recognized as one of the top 50 military friendly schools in the nation.

 Educational programs are available at Campbell University’s main campus in Buies Creek, North Carolina, and through its extended campuses, that support Camp Lejeune and Marine Corps Air Station, New River, Fort Bragg/Pope, and Raleigh.
 Undergraduate courses offered through the University’s Distance Education program provide the flexibility needed for military professionals who are deployed or stationed overseas.

 Each campus has a separate VA Certifying Official who is the liaison between veteran students and the Department of Veterans Affairs and assists eligible veteran students understand their educational benefits, provide guidance on procedural requirements, and to certify, register and report enrollments to the VA to ensure that veterans receive their benefits in a timely manner.

-As a regionally accredited University, and a Servicemembers Opportunity College (SOC), Campbell University is approved by all branches of the military for tuition assistance benefits and is approved for the payment of VA educational benefits.
+As a regionally accredited University, Campbell University is approved by all branches of the military for tuition assistance benefits and is approved for the payment of VA educational benefits.

 Yellow Ribbon Program